Applications must be received in the School of Nursing office by the deadline of 12 noon on February 28, 2015.

 - If a transfer course has been approved by the APG (Admission, Progression, Graduation) Committee to satisfy a

-requirement, the student must submit a copy of the letter from APG approving the course.
+requirement, the student must submit a copy of the letter from APG approving the course to the Nursing Office

-- Complete all required course work by the established deadline date.
-This includes independent study/correspondence
+- Complete all course work by the end of Summer I. This includes independent study/correspondence

 course work and courses for which students have received an incomplete (I).
 Applications received after the deadline

 will be considered at the discretion of the faculty.

 - The Admission, Progression, and Graduation Committee of the School of Nursing considers and acts